EndPointCorp/end-point-blog/2016/09/19/pghealer-repairing-postgres-problems.html.md

 <div class="separator" style="margin: 0 1em 1em 3em; clear: both; float:right; text-align: center;"><a href="/blog/2016/09/19/pghealer-repairing-postgres-problems/image-1.jpeg" imageanchor="1" style="clear: right; margin-bottom: 1em; margin-left: 1em;"><img border="0" src="/blog/2016/09/19/pghealer-repairing-postgres-problems/image-1.jpeg"/></a><br/><small><a href="https://flic.kr/p/uoCuk">These shurikens</a> are not so deadly, but quite yummy!<br/>(photograph by <a href="https://www.flickr.com/photos/karviainen/">kahvikisu</a>)</small></div>
 <br>

-Now that we've messed up the file, watch closely at what happens when we try to read from it.
+Now that we’ve messed up the file, watch closely at what happens when we try to read from it.
 We are going to do this three times.
 The first time, the table will still be in the shared buffer cache, and thus will show no error.
 The second time, the table will be read from the disk and throw an error.
 At this point, pg_healer